OrfeasLitos/advising-sessions/log.md

 The Environment inputs to F_SAT a particular desire.
 F_SAT outputs either "satisfied" or "not satisfied".

-The realisation of F_SAT is Pi_SAT, which consults F_TRUST to decide who to ask for the satisfaction of the desire and decides which player is the best choice given a particular utility function.
-Then Pi_SAT inputs the asset to be bought, the player who sells it and the payment amount to F_TRADE, which returns either "payment failed" or ("payment went through" and ("asset received" or "asset not received")).
-F_TRADE does not have any utility semantics.
+The realisation of F_SAT is Pi_SAT, which consults F_Trust to decide who to ask for the satisfaction of the desire and decides which player is the best choice given a particular utility function.
+Then Pi_SAT inputs the asset to be bought, the player who sells it and the payment amount to F_Trade, which returns either "payment failed" or ("payment went through" and ("asset received" or "asset not received")).
+F_Trade does not have any utility semantics.

-Pi_TRADE is a rather simple "plumbing" protocol, which makes the payment with the help of F_LEDGER and changes the ownership of the asset with the help of F_ASSETS.
-F_LEDGER could be e.g. bitcoin backbone and F_ASSETS is a simple functionality that keeps track of asset ownership.
-F_ASSETS will remain without realisation.
+Pi_Trade is a rather simple "plumbing" protocol, which makes the payment with the help of F_Ledger and changes the ownership of the asset with the help of F_Assets.
+F_Ledger could be e.g. bitcoin backbone and F_Assets is a simple functionality that keeps track of asset ownership.
+F_Assets will remain without realisation.

-It is possible that F_SAT changes with respect to which F_TRUST is used by its corresponding Pi_SAT.
+It is possible that F_SAT changes with respect to which F_Trust is used by its corresponding Pi_SAT.

 ## 25/1/2018